skrodal/dataporten-canvas-docker/README.md

 ** Register your client with Dataporten: **

+- Set Redirect URI: `/auth/dataporten/callback` e.g. if on localhost on port 3000, then `http://127.0.0.1:3000/auth/dataporten/callback`
 - Make note of your `CLIENT_ID` and `CLIENT_SECRET`
 - Request scopes `userid`, `email` and `profile`